nation3/gov/GOVERNANCE.md

 6. The Meta Guild multisig creates the vote on Snapshot.
 7. The Meta Guild multisig creates the vote on Aragon.

-## Sensitive proposals
+## Proposals with critical impact

-The Nation3 DAO has an Agent app instance (called _Sensitive Agent_) governed by a Voting app with the following voting parameters:
+The Nation3 DAO has an Agent app instance (called _Critical Agent_) governed by a Voting app with the following voting parameters:

 - **Duration**: 168h (one full week).
 - **Platform**: [Aragon](TODO).